Who do we help and how to receive our help?

 In 2018 the Foundation organised a medical mission to Antsirabe in Madagascar.
 7 doctors performed over 400 paediatric consultations and over 60 surgeries.
 The Foundation also left medical equipment worth 17 thousand PLN in the hospital.
 In 2019 two more medical missions were sent to Madagascar, during which medical assistance was given to over 3 thousand people.

-COUNTRIES, WHERE THE FOUNDATION REALISED AID PROJECTS: Angola, Burkina Faso, Burundi, Chad, Ethiopia, Ghana, Cameroon, Kenya, Congo, Madagascar, South Africa, Central African Republic, Rwanda, Tanzania, Togo, Uganda, Ivory Coast, Zambia.
+COUNTRIES, WHERE THE FOUNDATION REALISED AID PROJECTS: Angola, Burkina Faso, Burundi, Chad, Ethiopia, Ghana, Cameroon, Kenya, Democratic Republic of the Congo, Madagascar, Senegal, South Africa, Central African Republic, Rwanda, Tanzania, Togo, Uganda, Ivory Coast, Zambia.